datarobot/datarobot-user-models/model_templates/training/python3_sklearn/README.md

 ### To run locally using 'drum'
-Paths are relative to `./datarobot-user-models/model_templates`:
+Paths are relative to `datarobot-user-models` root:
-`drum fit --code-dir ./training/python3_sklearn --input ../tests/testdata/boston_housing.csv --target MEDV` If the command succeeds, your code is ready to be uploaded.
+`drum fit --code-dir model_templates/training/python3_sklearn --input tests/testdata/boston_housing.csv --target MEDV` If the command succeeds, your code is ready to be uploaded.